 The PROFESSIONAL SUPPORTS section is designed to support School and District ESL Leads as well as provide links to Alberta Education and Learn Alberta ESL resources.

 If you are working with a team of teachers, be sure to visit the PROFESSIONAL LEARNING menu where you will find our newly developed series of 7 videos and learning guides entitled "Supporting English Language Learners".
 These are one of many featured tools on that tab that could be used to foster discussion and reflection during professional learning events.

 “We breathe in our first language, and swim in our second.”

 Many thanks to the following districts who shared resources and collaborated to build this site so that all may benefit.
-Our goal is that all educators and district staff are better prepared to help ELL students "jump in the pool and learn to swim faster and stronger".
+Our goal for working together was so that all educators and ESL Leads across the province are better able to help ELL students "jump in the pool and learn to swim faster and stronger".